 - Size of Business Test.

-Sophisticated Investors are clients with previous experience in using financial services and investing in financial products where the product/service is not being provided in connection with a business.
-General insurance, superannuation and RSA products as well as traditional trustee company, crowd-funding and superannuation services are excluded from utilising
+General insurance, superannuation and RSA products as well as traditional trustee company, crowd-funding and superannuation services are excluded from utilising this test.

-Professional Investors are required to meet one or more of the characteristics defined in the Corporations Act, including being characterised as:
+Professional Investors are required to meet one or more of the characteristics defined in the Corporations Act, including:

-- A body regulated by APRA, other than a trustee of a superannuation product;
+- bodies regulated by APRA, other than a trustee of a superannuation product;

-- A trustee of a superannuation product with more than $10 million
+- trustee of a superannuation product with more than $10 million

-- A person having or controlling more than $10 million in gross assets (including moneys held by an associate or on trust);
+- person having or controlling more than $10 million in gross assets (including moneys held by an associate or under a trust the person manages);

-- A listed entity and its related body corporates;
+- listed entities and their related body corporate;

-- A person who carries on an investment business that is offered to the public; or
+- persons who carry on an investment business that is offered to the public; or

-- A foreign entity that would meet one of these requirements had it been established in Australia.
+- foreign entities that would meet one of these requirements if established or incorporated in Australia.

 Price or Value